apache/beam-site/src/documentation/sdks/euphoria.md

 -->

 ## What is Euphoria
 Easy to use Java 8 API build on top of the Beam's Java SDK.
 API provides a [high-level abstraction](#operator-reference) of data transformations, with focus on the Java 8 language features (e.g. lambdas and streams).
 It is fully inter-operable with existing Beam SDK and convertible back and forth.
-It allows fast prototyping through use of default [Kryo](https://github.com/EsotericSoftware/kryo) based coders, lambdas and high level operators and can be [seamlessly integrated](#integration-of-euphoria-into-existing-pipelines) into existing Beam `Pipelines`.
+It allows fast prototyping through use of (optional) [Kryo](https://github.com/EsotericSoftware/kryo) based coders, lambdas and high level operators and can be [seamlessly integrated](#integration-of-euphoria-into-existing-pipelines) into existing Beam `Pipelines`.

 [Euphoria API](https://github.com/seznam/euphoria) project has been started in 2014, with a clear goal of providing the main building block for [Seznam.cz's](https://www.seznam.cz/) data infrastructure.
 In 2015, [DataFlow whitepaper](http://www.vldb.org/pvldb/vol8/p1792-Akidau.pdf) inspired original authors to go one step further and also provide the unified API for both stream and batch processing.
-The API has been open-sourced in 2016 and is still in active developemnt.
+The API has been open-sourced in 2016 and is still in active development.
 As the Beam's community goal was very similar, we decided to contribute the API as a high level DSL over Beam Java SDK and share our effort with the community.

 Euphoria DSL integration is still work in progress and is tracked as part of [BEAM-3900](https://issues.apache.org/jira/browse/BEAM-3900).